107th Grey Cup: Broadcasting

 The game was televised in Canada by TSN (English) and RDS (French), in the United States on ESPN2, in the United Kingdom by BT Sport, and in Mexico by MVS.
 Outside of North America, the Grey Cup was broadcast by ESPN International and its affiliated networks to 74 countries.

 The game was also available for online streaming for international viewers (outside of Canada, the United States, and the United Kingdom) through the CFL's streaming platform, in Canada through the TV Everywhere system TSN Go and in the United States via ESPN's TV Everywhere system.

 TSN Radio stations, including Tiger-Cats flagship CKOC and Winnipeg's CFRW (replacing game coverage on CJOB), carried the Grey Cup on radio across Canada.
 Those stations were distributed online and to mobile devices via iHeartRadio.

 The game was watched by an average of 3.9 million viewers, split between TSN and RDS.
 Nearly nine million Canadians watched some or all of the game.
 This represented a 19% increase in viewership over the 106th Grey Cup.
 Viewership on TSN's streaming platforms also increased 77% over the previous year.

 In the United States, the game attracted an audience of 109,000 viewers on ESPN2.

-Halftime show
+Entertainment

+Rock band The Beaches performed during the SiriusXM Kickoff Show while Young Canadians singer Lindsey Kelly, accompanied by the Calgary Stampede Showband sang "O Canada".

 On September 26, 2019, it was announced that Keith Urban would be performing during the halftime show.
 Urban performed a 13-minute medley of songs including "Somebody Like You" and a virtual duet of the song "The Fighter" which featured Carrie Underwood (who is unable to perform due to attending the 2019 American Music Awards) on various screens on the stage.